school510587/BrlIMEHelper/readme.md

 What a user just enters in native mode is stored in the braille buffer before finish of composition.
 For example, 135 126 is insufficient for composition, but a review of the braille buffer shows that ㄅㄛ has been entered.

+After press of dots 1, 3, 6 + space, the braille input translation table becomes "Unicode braille" immediately.
+The next press will let it become the original table selected by the user.
+However, if the original braille input translation table is "Unicode braille", then it will become "English (U.S.) 8 dot computer braille".

 <b>Document Editing</b>

 | Dots (+ braille space) | Function | Quick Memory |